 - The number of universities gaining First Class honours has increased from 15 in 2007, to 46 in 2012 despite the criteria getting tougher each year.

-- Over 98% of universities now have comprehensive environmental policies, compared to just 65% when we launched the Green League in 2007.
+- Over 98% of universities now have comprehensive environmental policies, compared to just 65% when we launched the People & Planet University League in 2007.

 - The average percentage of renewable energy purchased by universities has increased to 72%, up from just 12.5% in 2008